Eugen Engel lived the kind of cultural double life that European Jewish history produced again and again.

 Jewish cultural history in Europe was not destroyed only at the level of bodies and communities.
 It was also destroyed at the level of possible canon.
 Careers were interrupted before they could become careers.
 Manuscripts went unperformed.
 Names vanished before they could become institutions.
 Entire branches of artistic development were cut off so early that later generations forgot to notice the absence.

-Engel is therefore not only one moving individual case.
-He stands for a broader category of Jewish artistic life that was denied its ordinary future.
+Engel is one moving individual case and part of a broader category of Jewish artistic life that was denied its ordinary future.

 Grete Minde does not reverse that damage.
 Nothing could.
 What it does instead is make the loss audible.

-That is a serious cultural event, not just a nice one.
+That is a serious cultural event, not a sentimental footnote.